mugombeisaac/mugombeisaac/README.md

 I have learned different kinds of operating systems ie windows, linux and the BSD.
 I have also got some hint on version control.
-The use of Github
+The use of Github DAY 2
+I have learnt virtualisation and containerisation